swobspace/wobapphelpers/README.md

 ### Helpers

-Helpers to ease use of glyphicon icons, predefined action links (i.e. edit_link), show_flash, and more ...
+Helpers to ease use of font icons, predefined action links (i.e. edit_link), show_flash, and more ...

     # myapp/app/helpers/application_helper.rb: